The Loneliness of Carrying What Few Can Imagine

 We don’t know each other.

-We will likely never meet.
+We will likely never ever ever meet.

-A constellation of survivors, unseen but real.
+A constellation of survivors, unseen but as real as the stars themselves.

 The Work No One Sees

 But that’s only the surface.
-Beneath, every sentence I write is wrestled out of fatigue.

-Every plan for the future is carved out of scar tissue.
+Beneath, every sentence I write is wrestled out of fatigue, and every single plan for the future is carved out of scar tissue.

-The twisted roots grown in dark and damp soil.
+They see the fruit, but not the twisted roots grown in dark and damp soil.

 Words as Beacons